xiaohu-cern/KingMaker/README.md

 3. `--remove-output 2` - remove all output files
 4. `--CROWNRun-workflow local` - run everything local instead of using HTCondor

----
+### Tracking your jobs

+Normally, KingMaker will automatically retry failed jobs.
+In case of errors persisting due to root file not accessible (server glitches, or cms.infn server issuses), you can change the problematic files to cms.fnal or comment it out in corresponding yaml file.

+The output log files can be found at:`/afs/cern.ch/user/your-user-path/KingMaker/data/jobs/`.
+The output root files can be found at: `/eos/user/your-user-path/CROWN/ntuples/your-submission-tag/CROWNRun/2018/your-sample-nick/your-final-state`.

 ## Tracking of Samples

-The Samples are tracked and handled via nicks.
+The Samples are tracked and handled via **nicks**.
 For each sample, a unique nick has to be used.
 A collection of all samples and their settings is stored in the `datasets.yaml` file found in the `sample_database` folder.
 Additionally, a `nick.yaml` is generated for each individual sample, which contains all sample settings and a filelist of all `.root` files belonging to this sample.

 ```yaml
 campaign: RunIISummer20UL18NanoAODv2